patractlabs/europa/README.md

 ```

 ## Features
-In details, current Europa sandbox framework provides:
-1. This framework is another implementation for [substrate client](https://github.com/paritytech/substrate/tree/master/client).
+1. Europa is another implementation for [substrate client](https://github.com/paritytech/substrate/tree/master/client).

     Europa client crates are named `ec-*`, for Substrate client crates are named `sc-*`.
-Thus, Europa sandbox framework could also be used by any blockchain projects which are based on Substrate.
+Thus, Europa sandbox framework can be used by any blockchain projects based on Substrate.

     The directory `bin/europa` is the implementation example for Europa like [`bin/node`](https://github.com/paritytech/substrate/tree/master/bin/node), [`bin/node-template`](https://github.com/paritytech/substrate/tree/master/bin/node-template) in Substrate.
-Substrate blockchain could integrate Europa framework for following features.
+Other Substrate based blockchain could integrate Europa's framework for the following features.

-2. Producing a block only when receive new extrinsic.
+2. Producing a block only when receiving new extrinsics.
-3. Removing all WASM related parts.
+3. Removing related parts for WASM runtime.
-4. Providing another database called `state-kv` to records every block modified state.
+4. Providing another database called `state-kv` to record blockchain's state changes when a new block gets mined.
-5. Providing some particular rpc to operate this sandbox.
+5. Providing custom RPCs to tweak the blockchain.
-    * `europa_forwardToHeight`: developer can call this rpc to auto generate empty blocks to pointed height.
+    * `europa_forwardToHeight`: produce empty blocks to reach to the designated height
-    * `europa_backwardToHeight`: developer could revert block height and states to pointed height.
+    * `europa_backwardToHeight`: revert the blockchain to designated height and remove states
     * ...

-6. Use workspace to isolate different node environment.
+6. Use workspace to isolate different node environments.

-More information about sandbox framework detailed features refers to the doc: [basic.md](./doc/basic.md)
+For more details, please refer to [Europa Guides](https://docs.patract.io/en/europa/guides/architecture)

 And for Europa `pallet-contracts` sandbox, we split into two parts:

-Europa self modifications:
+`pallet-contracts` modifications:

 - [x] Using `ep-sandbox` instead of `sp-sandbox` in `pallet-contracts`.
     - [x] Using [`forked wasmi`](https://github.com/patractlabs/wasmi) to support **WASM panic backtrace**.